End-to-end design process

 complex screenshot of the various networking links webbing between numerous prototype screens

-I ran only one 3-minute user test on the day before this project was due.
-Although this presented much more work to be done at the last moment, I learned invaluable ways to better express my original vision.
+I only ran one 3-minute user test on the day before this project was due.
+Although the feedback presented much more work to be done right at the last moment, I learned invaluable ways to better express my original vision.

 side-by-side screenshots of designs before and after applying feedback from user testing.
 After design has same calendar contents with clearer layout.